Table of Contents

 For the latest information about developments related to Publication 525, such as legislation enacted after it was published, go to www.irs.gov/pub525.

 Terrorist attacks.
 You can exclude from income certain disaster assistance, disability, and death payments received as a result of a terrorist or military action.
-For more information, see Publication 3920, Tax Relief for Victims of Terrorist Attacks.
+For more information, see Sickness and Injury Benefits , later, and Pub.
+3920, Tax Relief for Victims of Terrorist Attacks.

 Photographs of missing children.
-The Internal Revenue Service is a proud partner with the National Center for Missing and Exploited Children.
+The Internal Revenue Service is a proud partner with the National Center for Missing & Exploited Children®.
 Photographs of missing children selected by the Center may appear in this publication on pages that otherwise would be blank.
 You can help bring these children home by looking at the photographs and calling 1-800-THE-LOST (1-800-843-5678) if you recognize a child.

 You can receive income in the form of money, property, or services.
 This publication discusses many kinds of income and explains whether they are taxable or nontaxable.
 It includes discussions on employee wages and fringe benefits, and income from bartering, partnerships, S corporations, and royalties.
 It also includes information on disability pensions, life insurance proceeds, and welfare and other public assistance benefits.
 Check the index for the location of a specific subject.

 In most cases, an amount included in your income is taxable unless it is specifically exempted by law.
 Income that is taxable must be reported on your return and is subject to tax.
-Income that is nontaxable may have to be shown on your tax return but is not taxable.
+Income that is nontaxable may have to be shown on your tax return but isn’t taxable.

-You and your employer agree that part of your salary is to be paid directly to your former spouse.
-You must include that amount in your income when your former spouse receives it.
+You and your employer agree that part of your salary is to be paid directly to one of your creditors.
+You must include that amount in your income when your creditor receives it.

 Internal Revenue Service